lheintz/DATA512/FinalProject/FinalProjectPlan.md

 While I am studying part time to become a data scientist, my full-time job is at The Boeing Company.
 There has recently been a lot of news and media on Boeing surrounding the 737Max crashes.
 This brings attention to air travel and the safety of air travel.
 I believe more people than ever are interested in learning more about air travel safety and the history air travel safety.
 I also believe there is a lot of confusion and misleading of late, in part due to the media attention on the aviation industry.

-For a naive reader, it may be hard to make sense of all this.
-Those who do not work at an aviation company may want to skip the jargon and get the facts on air travel safety.
+For a naive reader, it may be hard to make sense of all this aerospace jargon being thrown around in the media.
+Busy travelers who do not work at an aviation company will want to skip straight to the facts on air travel safety.

-I hope that I can provide some scientific, fact-based, data-based information and conclusions that any adult reader can understand and find value in.
-This analysis will also hopefully provide a historical lens from which to view the recent events.
+I hope that I can provide some scientific, fact-based, data-based information to these busy American travelers.
+Hopefully my research can provide conclusions that any adult reader can understand and find value in.
+This analysis will also strive to provide a historical lens from which to view the recent events.
 I will focus on United States air travel specifically.

 In my analysis I plan to investigate the trends in aviation accidents and fatalies over time.
 I will also look at tangible factors that all readers can understand and use descriptive statistics and visualizations to bring light to patterns if they exist.